briangershon/generative_rectangle_nannou/README.md

 This is a simple project to get started with Nannou.

-Takes a screenshot of each frame and saves to the `screenshot` directory.
+Captures each frame and saves to the `capture` directory.

 Set to render just one frame.